Learn how to make a monkey cake, made from banana cake layers, chocolate ganache, and peanut butter frosting.

 Genius idea: Cut out a parchment round for baking cakes from a big sheet of parchment paper, then use the scraps of paper to protect the cake board when icing and decorating!

-The combination of banana, peanut butter, and chocolate was a huge hit with everyone, especially our friend-turned-doctor.
-The cake layers are firm but moist, and with just enough banana flavor that is not overpowering.
-To cut down on the sweetness of the decorated cake and to make it more "adult-friendly," I opted to use an unsweetened, lightly salted natural peanut butter to make the peanut butter frosting, and semi-sweet chocolate for the chocolate ganache.
+The combination of banana, peanut butter, and chocolate is always a huge hit.
+The cake layers are firm but moist, and with just enough banana flavour that is not overpowering.
+To cut down on the sweetness of the decorated cake and to make it more "adult-friendly," I opted to use an unsweetened, lightly salted natural peanut butter to make the peanut butter frosting, and semi-sweet dark chocolate (60–70 % cocoa content) for the chocolate ganache.

 If you aren't in the mood for a monkey cake and rather something a little simpler, try this banana snacking cake with chocolate frosting.